michaeldeboeve/generator-robonkey/app/templates/project/README.md

 ```sh
 $ gulp modernizr
 ```
-Build task will generate a custom modernizr file and <% if(includeCustomIcnFont) { %>run the iconfont task and<% } %> minify the styles and scripts:
+Build task will generate a custom modernizr file and <% if(customIconfontOption) { %>run the iconfont task and<% } %> minify the styles and scripts:

 ```sh
 $ gulp build